cachedpotato/Obsidian-vault/04 - Permanent Notes/Pattern Matching in Rust.md

 tags:
 ---
 # Pattern Matching in Rust
 Patterns are a special syntax in Rust for matching against the structure of types.
-A

 ---
 Categories: [[Rust]]